fewagner/cait/docs/source/installing.rst

 ====================================

 The easiest way to install this library is to install it directly from git.
-Following [this reference](https://pip.pypa.io/en/latest/reference/pip_install/#git) we only have to execute the two commands:
+Following [ https://pip.pypa.io/en/latest/reference/pip_install/#git ] we only have to
+execute the two commands:

 .. code:: console